shivpatel779/this_is_the_friend/README.md

 </ul>

 ```
-The above views could obviously use styling and better presentation, but they link_to are the main part to understand.
+The above views could obviously use styling and better presentation, but the link_to are the main part to understand.

 Hope this helps clarify some things and makes it easy to put together.